natcap/invest.users-guide/source/blue_carbon.rst

 Economic Inputs
 ---------------

-Data on the market or social value of sequestered carbon and its annual rate of change and a discount rate can be used in an optional model that estimates the value of this ecosystem service to society.
-This should be virtually identical to the inputs required for the terrestrial carbon economic model.
+Data on the market or social value of sequestered carbon and its annual rate of change and a discount rate can be used in an optional model that estimates the value of this ecosystem service.

 The value of carbon sequestration over time is given by:

  * **Value of a sequestered ton of carbon**: (:math:`V` in the equation above), in dollars per metric ton of elemental carbon (not CO\ :sub:`2`, which is heavier, so be careful to get units right!
-If the social value of CO\ :sub:`2` e is $Y per metric ton, then the social value of C is $(3.67*Y) per metric ton.
-For applications interested in estimating the total value of carbon sequestration, we recommend value estimates based of damage costs associated with the release of an additional ton of carbon (the social cost of carbon (SCC).
+If the social value of CO\ :sub:`2` e is $Y per metric ton, then the SCC is $(3.67*Y) per metric ton.

- * **Market discount rate**: (:math:`r` in the equation above), which reflects society's preference for immediate benefits over future benefits.
-The default value in the interface is 7% per year, which is one of the market discount rates recommended by the U.S. government for cost-benefit evaluation of environmental projects.
-However, this rate will depend on the country and landscape being evaluated.
-Philosophical arguments have been made for using a lower discount rate when modeling climate change related dynamics, which users may consider using.
+ * **Discount rate**: (:math:`r` in the equation above), which reflects time preferences for immediate benefits over future benefits.
 If the rate is set equal to 0% then monetary values are not discounted.

  * **Annual rate of change in the price of carbon**: (:math:`c` in the equation below), which adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.
-The default value in the interface is 0%.
-However, setting this rate greater than 0% suggests that the societal value of carbon sequestered in the future is less than the value of carbon sequestered now.

 [INSERT SCREENSHOT OF FINAL INTERFACE]